lithiumox-codam/CPP/README.md

-# My C++ monorepo!
+# My CPP monorepo!

-This is my C++ monorepo.
+This is my CPP monorepo.
 It does some cool stuff like implement clang tooling and a global makefile to build all the things.
-It will contain all the C++ projects I need to do in the 42 curriculum.
+It will contain all the CPP projects I need to do in the 42 curriculum.

 ## How to build